anodyne/nova/README.md

 Latest Updates
 --------------
 * fixed bug where adding an int field would error out because it tried to put a default value in (#94)
+* fixed bug where in certain situations an error could be thrown pulling online users
 * updated site settings to change the way the date format setting works

 Changes in 0.9.9